-Students are designated Special Students (also known as Visiting Students) if they are enrolled in one or more courses, but are not pursuing a degree.
-Special Student status is not required to enrol in courses offered through the G. Raymond Chang School of Continuing Education.
+Students are designated Special Students (also known as Visiting Students) if they are enrolled in one or more undergraduate courses, but are not pursuing an undergraduate degree.
+Special Student status is not required to enrol in courses offered through the G. Raymond Chang School of Continuing Education, opens in new window.
 Common reasons for Special Student status include:

 - To attempt to qualify for admission to a degree program, typically in graduate studies or professional areas of study

 - To complete courses on a Letter of Permission from another university